List of census metropolitan areas and agglomerations in Canada

-The table below lists the census metropolitan areas and agglomerations in Canada by population, using data from the 2021 Canadian census and the 2016 Canadian census.
-Each entry is identified as a census metropolitan area (CMA) or a census agglomeration (CA) as defined by Statistics Canada.
+Census metropolitan areas (CMAs) and census agglomerations (CAs) are geographic units defined by Statistics Canada to encompass an urban core and environs.
+This list is arranged by population, using data from the 2021 and 2016 Canadian censuses.

-Note that a city's metropolitan area in colloquial or administrative terms may be different from its CMA as defined by Statistics Canada, resulting in differing populations.
+A city's metropolitan area in colloquial or administrative terms may be different from its CMA as defined by Statistics Canada, resulting in differing populations.
 Such is the case with the Greater Toronto Area, where its metro population is notably higher than its CMA population due to its inclusion of the neighbouring Oshawa CMA to the east and the Burlington portion of the neighbouring Hamilton CMA to the west.

 In 2021, 27,465,137 people (71.9% of Canada's population) lived in a CMA, while 4,596,279 (12.0%) lived in a CA.

 Recent growth

 Between 2016 and 2021, the five CMAs with the highest percentage growth were located in British Columbia and Southern Ontario.
 The five CMAs with the lowest percentage growth were in Quebec, Alberta, Northern Ontario and Newfoundland and Labrador.
 There were no CMAs for which negative growth was recorded in the 2021 census.
 The five CAs that grew the fastest were in British Columbia, Southern Ontario, and Alberta, while the five CAs whose population declined the most were in New Brunswick, Saskatchewan, Northern British Columbia, Manitoba and Newfoundland and Labrador.

 Between 2011 and 2016, the six fastest-growing CMAs by percentage growth were located in Western Canada, with Alberta's two CMAs, Calgary and Edmonton, leading the country.
 Saskatoon, Regina, and Lethbridge rounded out the top five in the country and each grew by at least 10%.
 Of the remaining 30 CMAs, population growth was recorded in all but two of them.
 Those that experienced population decline were Brantford and Saint John.
 Ten of the fifteen fastest-growing CAs in Canada between the two most recent censuses were located in Alberta.
 The other five were located in British Columbia with two, and Manitoba, Ontario and Yukon each with one.

 Between 2006 and 2011, twenty-four CAs experienced population decline.
 The fifteen CAs that experienced the greatest population decline were located in British Columbia (two), Manitoba (one), New Brunswick (one), Nova Scotia (three), Ontario (four) and Quebec (four).
 Okotoks experienced the greatest increase while Thompson experienced the greatest decline.